Miguel Ortiz Berrocal: 1970s

-In 1971 Berrocal met Maria Cristina Blais of Saxe-Coburg and Gotha Braganza, the daughter of a famous Portuguese throne pretender Maria Pia of Braganza.
-They married a few years later and had two sons, both born in Verona, Carlos Miguel Berrocal of Saxe-Coburg in 1976 and Beltrán José Berrocal of Saxe-Coburg born in 1978.
+In 1971 Berrocal met Maria Cristina Blais de Saxe-Coburgo e Bragança, the daughter of a famous Portuguese throne pretender Maria Pia of Braganza.
+They married a few years later and had two sons, both born in Verona, Carlos Miguel Berrocal de Saxe-Coburgo e Bragança in 1976 and Beltrán José Berrocal de Saxe-Coburgo e Bragança in 1978.

 In 1972, the city of Málaga gave him a commission for a large monument as a tribute to Picasso.
 In 1976 Monumento a Picasso was exhibited at the Rond-Point of the Champs Élysées in Paris before its final placement in Málaga.

 In 1973, Berrocal represented Spain at the XXII Bienal de São Paulo, and was awarded the Grand Prize of Honour.
 He visited Brazil, Peru, and Venezuela and exhibited in Caracas.
 On the basis of the experience of the Monumento a Picasso, he undertook a new series of monumental works, including Richelieu Big, Almudena, Dalirium tremens and Torso C. Also produced in this period were the editions of Il Cofanetto, a tribute to Romeo and Juliet and the city of Verona, and Paloma Box, a tribute to Paloma Picasso.
 Paloma Picasso lived for a few months in the Villa Rizzardi, Berrocal's home, and she worked on her own jewelry in Berrocal's workshop.

 He went back to painting and did a series of gouaches and numerous painting variations on recurrent themes in his sculptures: torsos, female figures, reclining nudes, heads, and still lifes.
 During a journey in the Belgian Ardennes he found a group of old anvils, which he bought which, in 1982, gave rise to the series Desperta Ferro, Almogávares, and the not completed Las Mujeres pasadas por la piedra.
 With the Spanish architect Ricardo Bofill, he studied a project for a sculptural work one kilometre long, on the border between France and Spain, and also a design for the trou des Halles (a nickname for Les Halles in Paris).
 Neither of these ambitious architectural projects were carried out.
 He gave a talk at the École d’Art de Luminy in Marseilles.

 Works produced in this period included La Maja, Manolete, and Metamorehorses.
 His work Torero was included in the didactic exhibition Les mains regarding, organised at the Centre Georges Pompidou and intended for the blind.
 It was touched by thousands of people.
 Berrocal visited the United States.
 Espace Berrocal was inaugurated at the Centre Artcurial in Paris.

 In 1979 the circuit of museums, galleries and collectors functioned actively, and the use of casting for the production of sculptures now became very important.
 Berrocal declined an increasing number of invitations in order to concentrate on his work, which became more varied.
 Works produced in this period included Caballo Casinaide and Omaggio ad Arcimboldo.